magento/magento2-sample-data/app/code/Magento/SampleData/README.md

 #Introduction

-Sample data consists of installation scripts, fixtures and media files.
+Magento sample data uses the responsive Luma theme to display a sample store, complete with products, categories, promotional price rules, CMS pages, banners, and so on.
+You can use the sample data to come up to speed quickly and see the power and flexibility of the Magento storefront.

-Installing sample data fills your database with a number of products of each type, price rules, CMS pages, banners and more.
+Installing sample data is optional; you can install it before or after you install the Magento software.

 #Deployment